Updated: July 17, 2023 - 7 min read

 Guilds are a little messier.
 Whereas chapters are based on the official role of an individual within their squad, guilds are based on more general areas of interest, such as testing.
 Everyone directly involved in testing will join the guild, but even those who don’t need it for their day-to-day job, but are simply interested in it, may also join.

 Challenge: Risk to system architecture

 Spotify has 100 distinct systems which form the overall product.
-When squads update one, they usually need to update several to implement the changes they’ve been working on.
+When squads make an update, they usually need to make several to implement the changes they’ve been working on.
 The risk here is that the architecture can go awry if everyone is only focusing on a small chunk of it at a time.
-Having a System Owner, someone (or a pair of someones) who owns the integrity of the architecture, mitigates this risk.
+Having a System Owner who owns the integrity of the architecture, mitigates this risk.

 The results across many companies speak for themselves; autonomous work is the future of successful agile product development.
 The main benefit of the Spotify model is that teams are empowered to make their own decisions and work in the way that best suits them.
 This encourages transparency, trust, collaboration, and experimentation, leading to better products.